LAST UPDATED: August 21, 2023

 You’ll want to consider a number of factors like climate, activities, distance, affordability and more.

-Many snowbirds feel most comfortable in popular U.S. snowbird destinations like Florida, Arizona, California, Texas and Hawaii because of their close proximity to home, familiar culture, established snowbird communities and the ability to drive your car there and back – other than Hawaii, of course.
+Many snowbirds feel most comfortable in popular U.S. snowbird destinations like Florida, Arizona, California and Texas because of their close proximity to home, familiar culture, established snowbird communities and the ability to drive your car there and back.
+Hawaii is another popular U.S. option, but of course it's further away and you can't drive there.

 However, an increasing number of snowbirds are becoming more adventurous and spending their winters in exotic and international snowbird destinations like Mexico, Central America and Southern Europe, just to name a few.
 Some of these destinations offer warmer weather and a lower cost of living than the U.S.